Imonda language

 Imonda is a Papuan language of Sandaun Province, Papua New Guinea.
-It has a simple consonant system and a complex vowel system, with no phonological tones.
-Imonda is heavily verb oriented, and does not mark nouns for number or gender, but marks number on the verb for subject, object, and several other types of noun phrases.
-Tense, aspect, negation and interrogation are also indicated in part on the verb.
+It has a simple consonant system and a complex vowel system with no phonological tones.
+Imonda is heavily verb-oriented and does not mark nouns for number or gender but marks number on the verb for subject, object, and several other types of noun phrases.
+Tense, aspect, negation, and interrogation are also indicated in part on the verb.
 There is a very high-frequency topic clitic, which can be used on noun phrases, adverbs, or verbs.
-The language has no coordinating or subordinating conjunctions, filling these roles with other approaches.
+The language has no coordinating or subordinating conjunctions and fills those roles with other approaches.

 Phonology

+In angle brackets is the romanization Walter Seiler used in his 1985 grammar of the language, which is the most prevalent scheme.
+Where no romanization is given, the romanization is the same as the IPA.

+Consonants

+/ɸ/ and /x/ are allophonically voiced intervocalically.

+Vowels

-Imonda has 10 vowels, which is the most number of vowels for any Border language, and also much more than most other Papuan languages.
+Imonda has 10 vowels, which is the most for any Border language and also much more than most other Papuan languages.